DilanRocco/propolis-frontend/README.md

 npm run build
 ```

-To Build you must pass all svelte errors
+To build you must pass all svelte errors.

 You can preview the production build with `npm run preview`.